Can Your Eyes Predict Stroke Or Heart Attack Risk?

 The wider, more opaque, and more complete the lipemic diathesis is, the more advanced the problems, both liver and circulatory, usually are.

-The circulation ring shows up as a blue haze just outside the iris on the sclera.
+The circulatory ring shows up as a blue haze just outside the iris on the sclera.
 It may go all the way around the iris, or it may not.
 When it is partial, it most commonly appears at the top or bottom of the iris.
-The circulation ring suggests compromised circulation.
+The circulatory ring suggests compromised circulation.

 The most obvious symptoms for the lower body are cold extremities and/or numbness.
 For the upper body the most common symptoms revolve around poor memory and fuzzy thinking.